 Heterogeneity in price adjustment is certainly a feature that needs to be considered in pricing models.
-Indeed, of the 25 models considered in Table 1 only 5 allow for heterogeneity of price changes and Galí and Gertler (1999) and Aoki (2001) only allow for a limited degree of heterogeneity, since a fraction of price setters adjust prices continuously, whereas the rest do it with an unrestricted and constant frequency.
+Indeed, of the 25 models considered in Table 1 only 4 allow for heterogeneity of price changes and Aoki (2001) only allows for a limited degree of heterogeneity, since a fraction of price setters adjust prices continuously, whereas the rest do it with an unrestricted and constant frequency.
 In turn, 3 models allow for quite general heterogeneity: Taylor (1993), Álvarez et al. (2005) and Carvalho (2006).

-Interestingly, heterogeneity is found to be related to differences in industry characteristics such as costs and market competition.
-For instance, the frequency of consumer price change depends on the variability of input prices (Hoffmann and Kurz-Kim (2006)) and differences in the cost structure help explain differences in the degree of producer price flexibility (Álvarez et al. (2008) and Cornille and Dossche (2006)), a result also found with survey data (Álvarez and
+Interestingly, heterogeneity is found to be related to differences in industry characteristics16 such as costs and market competition, an issue that deserves further analysis.
+For instance, the frequency of consumer price change depends on the variability of input prices (Hoffmann and Kurz-Kim (2006)) and differences in the cost structure help explain differences in the degree of producer price flexibility (Álvarez et al. (2008) and Cornille and Dossche (2006)), a result also found with survey data (Álvarez and Hernando (2007a, 2007b)).
+Specifically, the share of labour costs in variable costs negatively affects the frequency of price change -given that wages do not change often-, whereas the share of costs of intermediate goods in variable costs has a positive impact.
+Regarding market competition, survey evidence shows that higher competition leads to more frequent price changes17 (Álvarez and Hernando (2007a, 2007b)), a result also found with consumer prices (Lünnemann and Mathä (2005)).